Be Inspired

 • Build their confidence to take part in physical activity

-• Develop their creativity across a variety of activities
+• Develop their creativity and leadership skills

 • Be open-minded to the various talents of each and every one of us and celebrate individual achievement with a focus on personal improvements.